 The euro was launched on 1 January 1999, when it became the currency of more than 300 million people in Europe.
 For the first three years it was an invisible currency, only used for accounting purposes, e.g. in electronic payments.
 Euro cash was not introduced until 1 January 2002, when it replaced, at fixed conversion rates, the banknotes and coins of the national currencies like the Belgian franc and the Deutsche Mark.

-Today, euro banknotes and coins are legal tender in 17 of the 28 Member States of the European Union, including the overseas departments, territories and islands which are either part of, or associated with, euro area countries.
+Today, euro banknotes and coins are legal tender in 19 of the 28 Member States of the European Union, including the overseas departments, territories and islands which are either part of, or associated with, euro area countries.
 These countries form the euro area.
-The micro-states of Monaco, San Marino and Vatican City also use the euro, on the basis of a formal arrangement with the European Community.
-Andorra, Montenegro and Kosovo likewise use the euro, but without a formal arrangement.
+The micro-states of Andorra, Monaco, San Marino and Vatican City also use the euro, on the basis of a formal arrangement with the European Community.
+Montenegro and Kosovo likewise use the euro, but without a formal arrangement.
+Cash payments are now made in the same currency by 340 million people — euro banknotes and coins have become a tangible symbol of European integration.

 |1||BEF 40.3399 (Belgian francs)|